Women's World Chess Championship 2018 (November): Final match

 The final is the only match of the tournament which consists of four classical games.
-Those are played on consecutive days with a rest-day between the semi-final tie-breaks and match 1.
-Eventual tie-breaks are scheduled to 23 November, in the same manner as the whole tournament (two rapid games of 25+10, i.e. 25 minutes for the whole game plus 10 seconds increment, the two rapid games of 10+10, two blitz games of 5+3 and an armageddon decider).
+Those are played on consecutive days with a rest day between the semi-final tie-breaks and match 1.
+Eventual tie-breaks are scheduled for 23 November, in the same manner as the whole tournament (two rapid games of 25+10, i.e. 25 minutes for the whole game plus a 10-second increment, the two rapid games of 10+10, two blitz games of 5+3 and an armageddon decider).

 Top seed Ju Wenjun, the reigning women's world champion and current women's rapid world champion, advanced to the final without playing a tie-break.
 Her opponent Kateryna Lagno played three tie-breaks including one armageddon game against Natalia Pogonina in the third round.

-Before the final both had played each other five times at classical time control with all games ending in a draw.
+Before the final, both had played each other five times at classical time control with all games ending in a draw.